Greek Chickpea Salad is a fresh and filling lunch or side dish idea that's packed with fresh vegetables, dense beans, and homemade dressing.

 Directions

 - Add remaining ingredients to a large bowl.
-Add HALF the dressing then stir gently to combine.
+Add desired amount of dressing then stir to combine and serve.

 Notes